- Workforce management

 Defining an employee compensation strategy

-A well-thought employee compensation strategy allows you to plan and prepare the benefits and salaries you're willing to offer your employees.
+A well-thought employee compensation strategy allows you to plan and prepare the employee benefits and salaries you're willing to offer your employees.
 It takes into considerations a variety of factors unique to your business.

 Here's how you can start drafting your employee compensation strategy.